-GDPR is Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of individuals with regard to the processing of personal data and on the free movement of such data and repealing Directive 95/46 / EC (General Data Protection Regulation).
+GDPR stands for Regulation (EU) 2016/679 of the European Parliament and of the Council of April 27, 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data and repealing Directive 95/46/EC (Regulation general data protection).

-GDRP was published in the Official Journal of the European Union L119 / 4 May 2016, entered into force on 25 May 2016 and will be applicable from 25 May 2018 throughout the European Union.
-The GDPR contains a set of rules designed to give citizens more control over the data they are able to identify.
+GDRP was published in the Official Journal of the European Union L119/4 May 2016, entered into force on 25 May 2016 and will be applicable from 25 May 2018 throughout the European Union.
+The GDPR contains a set of rules designed to give citizens more control over data that can identify them.

-The Data Protection Officer (DPO) or the Data Protection Officer is a person with specialized knowledge of data protection laws and practices to assist the operator or the person empowered by the operator to monitor the compliance at internal level with the provisions Regulation (EU) 2016/679.
-The following conditions should be considered when designating a DPO:
+The Data Protection Officer (DPO) is a person who has specialized knowledge of legislation and practices regarding data protection whose role is to ensure the assistance of the operator or the person authorized by the operator to monitor compliance, at an internal level, with the provisions Regulation (EU) 2016/679.
+When appointing the DPO, the following conditions must be taken into account:

-New rights for people.
+New rights for individuals.
 Portability of personal data

-Persons targeted will have new rights, such as the right to data portability, that is, individuals will be entitled to receive their data in a structured format
+Data subjects will have new rights, such as the right to data portability, i.e. individuals will have the right to receive their data in a structured format.

 New rules on consent

 Consent for processing will have a much more restrictive regime.
-Thus, the request for an agreement must be intelligible and easily accessible, in a clear and simple language; if several aspects are included, the request for the agreement must be clearly differentiated from the other aspects; the withdrawal of consent must be as simple as it was given; consenting conditionality (eg conditional delivery of a service or delivery of a good to the data processing agreement for direct marketing) is not allowed.
+Thus, the consent request must be intelligible and easily accessible, in clear and simple language; if more than one aspect is included, the request for consent must be clearly differentiated from the other aspects; consent must be able to be withdrawn as simply as it was given; conditioning of consent is not allowed (eg conditioning the provision of a service or the delivery of a good on the agreement to process data for direct marketing).

-Currently, the processing of personal data has to be brought to the attention of the data subjects, but the rules applicable on 25 May 2018, according to GDPR, require a number of additional elements, such as data protection officer, processing ground, how long the data is kept, etc.
+Currently, the processing of personal data must be brought to the attention of the data subjects, but the rules applicable from May 25, 2018, according to the GDPR, impose a series of additional elements, such as the data protection officer, the basis of the processing, if profiling is used, how long the data is kept, etc.